 - FromPersonal (email address part of From header field)

 - All Header fields (except Received, Return-Path, X-MIMETrack, Subject, Sender, From, To, Cc, Bcc) prefixed by Header_

 - All parent attached data (originally created by E-mail Server) which can be inherited; that is, all parent attached data:

 - not equal to GEM_FailureMsg

 User data may then be added or modified by a routing strategy.

 Email Sections to Screen

-- To enforce it for all screening rules, set the subject-body-header option for both Knowledge Manager and Classification Server to true.
+- To enforce it for all screening rules, set the subject-body-header option for Classification Server to true.

 - To enforce it for a particular screening rule:

 - Open the rule in the Screening Rule Editor.